thingsdb/ThingsDocs/v1/content/listening/_index.md

 chapter: false
 ---

 Socket connections can listen to events from ThingsDB.

+This chapter explains how and when ThingsDB sends events to socket connections.
+You only need to read this if you want to implement the event handling yourself.
+If possible, you should use a *native client/connector* and read the corresponding documentation on how to handle ThingsDB events as a *client/connector* most likely has *out-of-the-box* support for event handling.

+{{% notice note %}}
-It is not possible to listen to events the HTTP API.
+There is no option to listing to event when using the HTTP API.
+{{% /notice %}}

 The following events may be received by a client: